peersuasive/redis-lua/README.markdown

 redis-lua is a pure Lua client library for the Redis advanced key-value database.

-redis-lua-zmq is a fork or redis-lua to connect to redis with ømq instead of luasocket.
+redis-lua-zmq is a fork of redis-lua to connect to redis with ømq instead of luasocket.

 ## Main features ##